StevieTTBB/DAQS-for-molecular-vibration/demo/README.md

-This folder will contains some demos.
+This folder contains some demos.